goto-eof/europea-library-server/README.md

     - start from the projects root directory the DBMS with `sudo docker-compose up -d` command
     - run the project as Spring Boot application

+## How the application works?

+The core of the application is the indexer job.
+It retrieves all the information about files and saves them on the db.
+The indexing process consists of file metadata extraction and web metadata retrievement (in particular from Google Books API).
+On the first run the job it will take some time to index and extract information from files or retrieve them from web.
+This happens because the file metadata extraction and the web metadata retrievement is expensive in terms of resources.
+The next job run will take less time, because the metadata extraction was done for all the files (except the cases when the directory contains new e-books).
+During my tests I noticed that the job, in order to index and extract metadata from 10.000 files, takes about 1 hour on a notebook (based on Ubuntu) with Intel i5 (4 core, 2.40GHz) equipped with an SSD.
+After the job completed all steps, the API becomes available for queries, so that the client application can interact with the API (otherwise an HTTP 404 status is returned).
+Moreover, the indexer job starts every night at 11:00 PM.
+If the another job is already running then it will continue to process files and no other jobs will run.

 ## Technologies

 Java (JDK 21) • Spring Boot • Spring Batch • Spring JPA • Feign • Queryds • Hibernate • Liquibase • PostgreSQL